dineshpinto/qudi-hira-analysis/README.md

 A reproducible and transparent toolkit to analyze experimental data, primarily from an imaging magnetometer in diamond.

-**Transparency** is achieved using Jupyter notebooks, which mix analysis code and figures along with written texts.
+**Transparency** is achieved using Jupyter notebooks, which mix analysis code and figures along with written text and equations.
 The toolkit itself is built entirely on free and open-source software.

 **Reproducibility** is achieved using automated build tools (GNU Make) and environment metadata storage.
 Two lines of